"Each one has the right to share in the knowledge and understanding

 observatories, and planetariums.

-- Science is fun, exciting, engaging.
+- Science is fun, exciting, and engaging.
 Science is exploration

 and discovery.
 Every child was born a scientist.